Here are several terms we use a lot in our line of work.

 As so many of them get different definitions applied to them, depending on who is using them, we find it useful to share the definitions to which we subscribe.
 If you don’t see a term you expected to see, or if you want to engage in a discussion about ones you do see, don’t hesitate to let us know.

-- An action is an automated activity that is part of a stage in a deployment pipeline.
+- An action is an automated task (or set of tasks) that is part of a stage in a deployment pipeline.
 An action executes a series of automated steps.
 Each of these steps must succeed in order for the action to succeed.
 If any of them fail, the actions stops and the stage fails.
 There may be 1-n automated actions within a stage.

 - Continuous Delivery (CD)